Chain-Complex/Open-Grants-Program/application-template.md

 >
 > See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/#pencil-process) on how to submit a proposal.

-* **Project Name:** Name of your project (e.g. DuoSwap Module)
+* **Project Name:** Decentralized Exchange for Contracts
-* **Team Name:** Legal name of your team (e.g. Duo)
+* **Team Name:** Chain Complex
-* **Payment Address:** BTC or Ethereum (DAI) payment address.
+* * **Payment Address:** BTC or Ethereum (DAI) payment address.
 We don't accept payments for the program in other currencies at this stage. (e.g. 123mp123...)

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.
+Many matching schemes do not only match agents but also determine contractual details of a matching.
+In practice, contracts are often incomplete and parties might renege on promises made during the contracting phase.
+Blockchain technology offers the possibility to write self-enforcing contracts that mitigates these problems and does not require legal enforcement in case of dispute.
+Moreover, it facilitates writing complete contracts that specify consequences for all possible contingencies.

 ### Overview

 Please provide the following:

-* If the name of your project is not descriptive, a tag line (one sentence summary).
+* Decentralized implementation of matching with contracts.
 * A brief description of your project.
 * An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 * An indication of why your team is interested in creating this project.